djose1164/Ping-Pong_Game/README.md

 # Hello to everyone

+***I'm Jose S. Daniel, a student of mechatronics; learning C programing and Git yet jajaj xD.***

-## Thanks to looking at on this project
+## Thanks for looking at on this project

+*In this proyect; I'm trying to creat a Ping-Pong game the most decent possible*

 ### This is one of my most challenging project so far in C